NerdHerdNetwork/NerdHerdNetwork.github.io/_castle-wars/2022-11-4-Castle-Wars-Update-2.1.md

 I whipped up a settings menu in the main menu, which would edit Player1's settings.
 I had to implement 2 new controller support UI elements

-1. The toggle, which when pressing the affirmative button toggles the state of a variable.
+First, the toggle, which when pressing the affirmative button toggles the state of a variable.

 ![toggle-image-center](/assets/images/castle-wars/update2.1/toggle.gif){: .align-center}

-2. The value-selector, which when you click the affirmative button, hijacks the left and right navigation controls to edit a value by a certain amount, until you navigate up or down, or but the back button.
+And second, the value-selector, which when you click the affirmative button, hijacks the left and right navigation controls to edit a value by a certain amount, until you navigate up or down, or but the back button.

 ![valueSelect-image-center](/assets/images/castle-wars/update2.1/VS.gif){: .align-center}